 There are seven mandatory Conditions in both PSPs required to be included in planning permits as relevant.
-In addition to these seven mandatory conditions, Council can include other conditions on permits, as required.
+In addition to these seven conditions, Council can include other conditions as needed in permits.

-Conditions in both PSPs are identical except that Conditions 2, 3 and 6 in the Warragul PSP refer to Warragul Precinct Structure Plan and Warragul Development Contributions Plan and similar references in same conditions in the Drouin PSP to Drouin Precinct Structure Plan and Drouin Development Contributions Plan.
+Conditions in both PSPs are identical except for, Conditions 2, 3 and 6 in the Warragul PSP refer to Warragul Precinct Structure Plan and Warragul Development Contributions Plan and similar references in same conditions in the Drouin PSP to Drouin Precinct Structure Plan and Drouin Development Contributions Plan.

 Most of the Conditions are appropriate and to be kept with no changes.
 Condition 1 in both PSPs refers to the previous Clause 81 of the Baw Baw Planning Scheme.
-In the new format of the planning scheme Clause 72.04 contains the Incorporated Documents.
+In the new format planning schemes Clause 72.04 contains the Documents Incorporated.
 Condition 1 requires this minor amendment.
 Condition 4 under Biodiversity and Natural Systems section requires changes to the title which refers to the removed Environmental Significance Overlay - Schedule 4.
-Condition 5 in both PSPs requires a separate title and further strengthening to ensure protection for retained vegetation.
+Condition 5 in both PSPs require a separate title and further strengthening to ensure protection for retained vegetation.